HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # DefinitiveData-DeltaAlerts

 * Emphasize that "shared" alerts are more economical ... $0.80/#1.00 @ N=2 ; note 1 + 2 x 0.15 x devCost / userGroup
+* Prepare this file for sharing with CPC & NAMMU members.
+* Make it a Nationasl Productivity issue that has Identity implications.
+* Note that Subjects are legal "co-owner"(s) of Personal Information about them.
 * spawn a private repo and confirm that its wikis can be used for business discussions
 * expand this into a collaborative project.
 * Discuss various Use Cases.
 Eventually these should be posted to LinkedIn.